langaracpsc/TechnicalAssesmentDev2025/README.md

 - Focus strongly on reliability, UX (if applicable), bulk data handling, and comprehensive documentation.
 - Use any modern stack or technology.
 - Deliverables should be easy to evaluate for code quality, clarity, and robustness.

+---

+## Delivery Method

+- Set a repo on github with your code.
+- Set a README.md with all the docs
+- And specify on the repo description what option you have choosen